icyphox/site/pages/blog/mnml-browsing.md

 [vimb](https://fanglingsu.github.io/vimb/) is a browser based on [webkit2gtk](https://webkitgtk.org/), with a Vim-like interface.
-`webkit2gtk` builds in less than a minute---it blows Firefox out of the water, on that front.
+`webkit2gtk` builds in less than a minute -- it blows Firefox out of the water, on that front.

-There isn't much of a UI to it---if you've used Vimperator/Pentadactyl (Firefox plugins), vimb should look familiar to you.
+There isn't much of a UI to it -- if you've used Vimperator/Pentadactyl (Firefox plugins), vimb should look familiar to you.
 It can be configured via a `config.h` or a text based config file at `~/.config/vimb/config`.